courtcraw/mesadu_wdbinaries/docs/lab1.md

 # Solving for Mass Transfer in a DWD binary system

+Double white dwarf binaries can display a rich variety of outcomes, depending on their mass ratio (e.g.,[Marsh+2004](https://ui.adsabs.harvard.edu/abs/2004MNRAS.350..113M/abstract)).
+Some will undergo unstable mass transfer and merge/explode, forming either a type Ia supernova or a merger product like an R Coronae Borealis star.
-For this lab we will look into AM CVn binaries.
-AM CVn binaries are ultracompact binaries with orbital periods less than 1 hour, where a white dwarf accretes from a helium-rich companion (e.g., [Ramsay+2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A.141R/abstract)).
+However, for this lab we will look into the case of stable mass transfer.

+AM CVn binaries are ultracompact binaries with orbital periods between 5 and 69 minutes, where a white dwarf stably accretes from a helium-rich companion (e.g., [Ramsay+2018](https://ui.adsabs.harvard.edu/abs/2018A%26A...620A.141R/abstract)).
-Their orbital evolution is driven by the emission of gravitational waves, detectable by future space-based gravitational wave detectors like LISA (e.g.,[Kupfer+2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...963..100K/abstract)).
+Their orbital evolution is driven by angular momentum loss due to the emission of gravitational waves, detectable by future space-based gravitational wave detectors like LISA (e.g.,[Kupfer+2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...963..100K/abstract)).
 There are three formation channels for AM CVn binaries.
 The donor can either be a helium white dwarf formed from a common envelope event, a non-degenerate helium-burning star, or an evolved Cataclysmic Variable formed from stable mass transfer.
-In this lab, we will look into the first two scenarios.
+In this lab, we will look into the first two scenarios, involving a helium white dwarf or a helium star.
+Common to all these scenarios is that the donor eventually becomes a fully to semi-degenerate object.
+The donor responds to mass loss by expanding, and since it is filling its Roche lobe, the orbit also expands.
+The component masses and the donor's mass-radius relation set the rate of orbital angular momentum loss, and in turn the mass transfer rate.